-Because of major advances in technology in the last decade, Dr. Perlman can place dental implants accurately and efficiently with minimal to no post-operative discomfort.
+Because of major advances in technology in the last decade, our doctors are able to place dental implants accurately and efficiently with minimal to no post-operative discomfort.

-These images provide Dr. Perlman with the information to have surgical guides created for your procedure.
-This is a template that fits over your dental arch and shows the precise location and angle where implants are to be placed.
-This allows Dr. Perlman to plan exact treatment steps ahead of the time, eliminating unnecessary cutting and suturing.
+Dr. Perlman and Dr. Molina use our 3D CT scanner to obtain a 360-degree image of your entire jaw, tooth structure and supporting bone around your teeth.
+This provides the doctors with the information to have surgical guides created for your procedure.
+A surgical guide is a template that fits over your dental arch and shows the precise location and angle where implants are to be placed.
+This allows Dr. Perlman and Dr. Molina to plan exact treatment steps ahead of the time, eliminating unnecessary cutting and suturing.

-For years, dental bridges have been used to replace missing teeth, but the problem with this tooth replacement procedure is that the patient’s natural teeth on each end of the bridge must be shaved down to attach the bridge to them.
+For years, dental bridges have been used to replace missing teeth, but the problem with this tooth replacement procedure is that the patient’s natural teeth on each end of the bridge must be shaved down to attach the anchoring crowns onto them.
 This weakens the natural teeth and can cause major complications over time.
-The average life span of dental bridges is only 5-10 years.
+The average life span of a dental bridge is only 5–10 years.